metio/terraform-provider-k8s/docs/data-sources/batch_volcano_sh_job_v1alpha1_manifest.md

 Optional:

 - `label_selector` (Attributes) LabelSelector is used to find matching pods.
 Pods that match this label selector are counted to determine the number of pods in their corresponding topology domain. (see [below for nested schema](#nestedatt--spec--tasks--template--spec--topology_spread_constraints--label_selector))
 - `match_label_keys` (List of String) MatchLabelKeys is a set of pod label keys to select the pods over which spreading will be calculated.
 The keys are used to lookup values from the incoming pod labels, those key-value labels are ANDed with labelSelector to select the group of existing pods over which spreading will be calculated for the incoming pod.
+The same key is forbidden to exist in both MatchLabelKeys and LabelSelector.
+MatchLabelKeys cannot be set when LabelSelector isn't set.
 Keys that don't exist in the incoming pod labels will be ignored.
 A null or empty list means only match against labelSelector.
+This is a beta field and requires the MatchLabelKeysInPodTopologySpread feature gate to be enabled (enabled by default).
 - `min_domains` (Number) MinDomains indicates a minimum number of eligible domains.
 When the number of eligible domains with matching topology keys is less than minDomains, Pod Topology Spread treats 'global minimum' as 0, and then the calculation of Skew is performed.
 And when the number of eligible domains with matching topology keys equals or greater than minDomains, this value has no effect on scheduling.
 As a result, when the number of eligible domains is less than minDomains, scheduler won't schedule more than maxSkew Pods to those domains.
 If value is nil, the constraint behaves as if MinDomains is equal to 1.
 Valid values are integers greater than 0.
 When value is not nil, WhenUnsatisfiable must be DoNotSchedule.
 For example, in a 3-zone cluster, MaxSkew is set to 2, MinDomains is set to 5 and pods with the same labelSelector spread as 2/2/2: | zone1 | zone2 | zone3 | |  P P  |  P P  |  P P  | The number of domains is less than 5(MinDomains), so 'global minimum' is treated as 0.
 In this situation, new pod with the same labelSelector cannot be scheduled, because computed skew will be 3(3 - 0) if new Pod is scheduled to any of the three zones, it will violate MaxSkew.
 This is a beta field and requires the MinDomainsInPodTopologySpread feature gate to be enabled (enabled by default).
 - `node_affinity_policy` (String) NodeAffinityPolicy indicates how we will treat Pod's nodeAffinity/nodeSelector when calculating pod topology spread skew.
 Options are: - Honor: only nodes matching nodeAffinity/nodeSelector are included in the calculations. - Ignore: nodeAffinity/nodeSelector are ignored.
 All nodes are included in the calculations.
 If this value is nil, the behavior is equivalent to the Honor policy.
-This is a alpha-level feature enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.
+This is a beta-level feature default enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.
 - `node_taints_policy` (String) NodeTaintsPolicy indicates how we will treat node taints when calculating pod topology spread skew.
 Options are: - Honor: nodes without taints, along with tainted nodes for which the incoming pod has a toleration, are included. - Ignore: node taints are ignored.
 All nodes are included.
 If this value is nil, the behavior is equivalent to the Ignore policy.
-This is a alpha-level feature enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.
+This is a beta-level feature default enabled by the NodeInclusionPolicyInPodTopologySpread feature flag.

 <a id="nestedatt--spec--tasks--template--spec--topology_spread_constraints--label_selector"></a>
 ### Nested Schema for `spec.tasks.template.spec.topology_spread_constraints.node_taints_policy`